-Between 1992 and 1999, he served two governor-appointed terms on the Minnesota Board of Animal Health and was President of the Board from 1996–1999.
+Between 1992 and 1999, he served two governor-appointed terms on the Minnesota Board of Animal Health, and was board president from 1996–1999.
 He is a past member of the Minnesota Veterinary Reserve Corps Advisory Committee.
-He is a past Secretary, Treasurer, and President of the Arrowhead Veterinary Medical Association.
-Dr. Howe served as an Executive Board member and Vice President of the Minnesota Veterinary Medical Association (MVMA) and in 2007, served as President.
-He received the MVMA Veterinarian of the Year award in 2011 and the MVMA Distinguished Veterinary Service award in 2015.
-His active role in the MVMA has included membership on the Governmental Affairs Committee and he served as Chairman of the MVMA Aquatic Livestock Committee.
+He is also a past secretary, treasurer, and president of the Arrowhead Veterinary Medical Association.
+Dr. Howe served as an Executive Board member and vice president of the Minnesota Veterinary Medical Association, and in 2007, served as president.
+He received the Minnesota VMA Veterinarian of the Year Award in 2011 and its Distinguished Veterinary Service Award in 2015.
+His active role in the Minnesota VMA has included membership on the Governmental Affairs Committee, and he served as chair of the Aquatic Livestock Committee.

-During his service on the Board he has served as Chair of the State Advocacy Committee (2014-2017), the Diversity and Inclusion Committee and served as Board liaison to the Council on Veterinary Service, Governance Performance Review Committee, Aquatic Veterinary Medicine Committee, Committee on Disaster and Emergency Issues, the Insurance Liaison Committee, Council on Biologic and Therapeutic agents, Clinical Practitioners Advisory Committee, AVMA/NAVTA Joint Committee, Nominations Committee, Council on Public Health and Regulatory Veterinary Medicine, Food Safety Advisory Committee, Board Sub Committee on AVMA Compensation, Budget, Finance and Review Committee, Advocacy and Public Policy Review Committee, Board Liaison to American Association of Equine Practitioners and American Association of Swine Veterinarians.
+He served as AVMA president from 2019-2020, AVMA president-elect from 2018-2019, and represented District VII on the AVMA Board of Directors from 2012-2018.
+During his service on the AVMA Board, Dr. Howe served as chair of the State Advocacy Committee and Diversity and Inclusion Committee, and was Board liaison to the Council on Veterinary Service; Governance Performance Review Committee; Aquatic Veterinary Medicine Committee; Committee on Disaster and Emergency Issues; the Insurance Liaison Committee; Council on Biologic and Therapeutic Agents; Clinical Practitioners Advisory Committee; AVMA/NAVTA Joint Committee; Nominations Committee; Council on Public Health and Regulatory Veterinary Medicine; Food Safety Advisory Committee; Board Subcommittee on AVMA Compensation; Budget, Finance and Review Committee; and Advocacy and Public Policy Review Committee.
+In addition, he was Board liaison to the American Association of Equine Practitioners and the American Association of Swine Veterinarians.

 Dr. Howe is a member of his local chamber of commerce.
 He was extensively involved with the teen ministry at his local church, where he also serves as a deacon.
 He has been affiliated with the Minnesota Department of Natural Resources as a bow hunter safety education instructor and an archery instructor for the Cub Scouts.
-He has also served as Board Chairman for the Minnesota Shooting Sports Education Center, which has served as a training center for the U.S. Biathlon and Junior Olympic shooters.
+He has also served as Board chair for the Minnesota Shooting Sports Education Center, a training center for the U.S. Biathlon and Junior Olympic shooters.

 Dr. Howe, his wife, Diane, and their children raised and showed Appaloosa horses.
-John's hobbies include scuba diving, fishing, hunting, shooting sports competitions, and snowmobiling.
-Dr. Howe has been married to his wife, Diane, for over 47 years and they have three children (one of whom died during surgery in 2015) and five grandchildren.
+His hobbies include scuba diving, fishing, hunting, shooting sports competitions, and snowmobiling.
+Dr. Howe and Diane have been married for more than 47 years, and they have three children (one of whom died during surgery in 2015) and five grandchildren.